aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

     `value`: Required string of all the choices.
 The values are set as strings to allow for string key values such as 'dont_know'.

-`options.allowMultipleValues`: Boolean.
-Default is false.
+`options.allowMultipleValues`: Required boolean.
 True if multiple values may be selected at once.
 False if only one value may be selected.

-`options.requireResponse`: Boolean.
-Default is true.
+`options.requireResponse`: Required Boolean.
 True or false that an input is required.
 This key is different to `rules.requireIf` in that it is a true boolean and not dependent on a condition - it is always either true or false.

 If true, an implementation should automatically add a 'not_answered' value to allow explicit non-answering while still requiring